-K5.AN-2: The impact of the incident is understood 54 RS.AN-4: Incidents are categorized consistent with response plans 55 Processes are established to receive, analyse, and respond to vulnerabilities disclosed to organization from internal and external sources 55 RS.MI-1: Incidents are contained 56 RS.MI-2: Incidents are mitigated.
-56 RS.MI-3: Newly identified vulnerabilities are mitigated or documented as accepted risks 56 RS.IM-1: Response and Recovery plans incorporate lessons learned.
-57 RS.IM-2: Response and Recovery strategies are updated 57 RECOVER RC.RP-1: Recovery plan is executed during or after a cybersecurity incident 58 RC.IM-1: Recovery plans incorporate lessons learned 59 Public relations are managed RC.CO-3: Recovery activities are communicated to internal and external stakeholders as well as executive and management teams.
-60 Annex A: List of key measures for the assurance level 'Basic' 61 List of additional key measures for the assurance level 'Important' 3
+K5.AIN-2: The impact of the incident is understood 55 RS.AN-4: Incidents are categorized consistent with response plans 56 RS.AN-5: Processes are established to receive, analyse, and respond to vulnerabilities organization from internal and external sources RS.MI-1: Incidents are contained 57 RS.MI-2: Incidents are mitigated.
+57 RS.MI-3: Newly identified vulnerabilities are mitigated or documented as accepted risks 57 RS.IM-1: Response and Recovery plans incorporate lessons learned 58 RS.IM-2: Response and Recovery strategies are updated 58 RECOVER Recovery plan is executed during or after a cybersecurity incident RC.IM-1: Recovery plans incorporate lessons learned 60 RC.CO-1: Public relations are managed 61 RC.CO-3: Recovery activities are communicated to internal and external stakeholders as well as executive and management teams.
+61 Annex A: List of key measures for the assurance level 'Basic' 62 Annex B: List of additional key measures for the assurance level 'Important' 64